Grantglass/An-Adaptive-Methodology/README.md

 ![](.//media/image2.png)

-After pulling the texts through the cleanup, we further processed by removing the title page and other paratextual material, then removing any strange not UTF-8 characters and inappropriate spacing.
+After pulling the texts through the cleanup, I further processed by removing the title page and other paratextual material, then removing any strange not UTF-8 characters and inappropriate spacing.
 By using regular expressions, we removed any weird digits in the string